openwebf/webf-cupertino-ui/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A Flutter package that provides Cupertino-style UI components for WebF applications.
-This package wraps Flutter's native Cupertino widgets as HTML custom elements, allowing you to use iOS-style UI components in your WebF web applications.
+This package wraps Flutter's native Cupertino widgets as HTML custom elements, designed to be used with modern JavaScript frameworks like Vue.js and React for building iOS-style web applications.

 ## Features

 - **Native Cupertino Widgets**: Access all the beautiful iOS-style widgets from Flutter's Cupertino library
+- **Framework Integration**: Designed for Vue.js and React applications with full reactive support
-- **Custom HTML Elements**: Use Cupertino widgets as HTML custom elements in your WebF applications
+- **Custom HTML Elements**: Cupertino widgets exposed as HTML custom elements for framework usage
 - **Full WebF Integration**: Seamless integration with WebF's rendering engine and event system
-- **TypeScript Support**: TypeScript definitions included for better IDE support
+- **TypeScript Support**: Complete TypeScript definitions for Vue and React development

 ### Available Components